 Two teacher recommendations (one English and one math)

-Full-day campus visit and interview with the Head of Middle or Upper School
+Campus visit and interview with the Head of Middle or Upper School or admission committees

 Financial Aid Application

-Admission Applicants: Schedule admission testing in the form of the SSAT (Secondary School Admission Test) created and managed by The Enrollment Management Association (EMA).
-Make sure to designate St. Andrew's as a score recipient when you register.
-Our school code is 6268.
+Admission Applicants: Schedule admission testing in the form of the Independent School Entrance Exam (ISEE) created by the ERB.
+Please designate St. Andrew's as a score recipient when you register.
+Our school code is 251424.

-Current St. Andrew's Students: The Admission Office will work with the Middle and Upper School offices to verify that all St. Andrew's merit applicants are in the top twenty in their class and with the financial aid office to ensure financial need.
-Generally, current St. Andrew's students applying for merit consideration should have a 90% or above in all core courses for the first academic quarter OR an average of 90% in all core courses for the prior year cumulative report card.
+Current St. Andrew's Students: The Admission Office will work with the Middle and Upper School offices to verify that all St. Andrew's merit applicants are in the top 5% in their class and with the financial aid office to ensure financial need.